gavincyi/gavincyi.github.io/_posts/2023-10-04-a-faster-numpy-needed.md

 comments: true
 ---

-Quants always desire for faster computational performance.
+Quants always desire faster computational performance.
 Is it feasible with a reasonable effort and limited cost?

 Prior to the [post](https://gavincyi.github.io/2022-08-27-python-compiler-comparsion-2/) about Python compiler, we have explored Python computation acceleration with compiler libraries, e.g. Numba.
 The comparison might be a good start for greenfield projects, but it does not sound relevant to those large-scale quantitative libraries.
 These libraries may have been launched at a time when only NumPy was available as a reliable numerical library, and then scaled up to be used by existing services for a couple of years.
 Rewriting the whole core computational parts in those libraries is neither economical nor pragmatic.
 Developers might ask: What are the possible approaches for the NumPy part?
 What considerations should they have?